gbhong/gbhong.github.io/_pages/about.md

 ---
 layout: "single"
 permalink: /about/
-title: "About"
+title: "About me"
 excerpt: "about.md"
 author_profile: true
 ---

-# About me

-Hello, I’m Gibong Hong!
+Hello, I’m Gi Bong Hong!

-I am a second-year Ph.D. student in the [School of Interactive Computing](https://www.ic.gatech.edu/) at [Georgia Tech](https://www.gatech.edu/).
-My advisor is Prof. [Diyi Yang](https://www.cc.gatech.edu/~dyang888/index.html).
-I am interested in Natural Language Processing and Machine Learning.
+I am a second-year master's student in the Digital Analytics at Yonsei University.
+I am now working as an NLP researcher in [Deep Text Lab](http://deeptext.yonsei.ac.kr) with my supervisor Prof. [Min Song](http://informatics.yonsei.ac.kr/tsmm/minsong.html).

-Before coming to Georgia Tech, I obtained my bachelor’s degree from [Zhejiang University](http://www.zju.edu.cn/english/).
-I was previously a student intern at [Carnegie Mellon University](https://www.cmu.edu/) advised by Prof. [Robert Kraut](https://hcii.cmu.edu/people/robert-kraut), and [UC Davis](https://www.ucdavis.edu/) working with Prof.[Zhou Yu](http://zhouyu.cs.ucdavis.edu/).
+My primary research interests lie in the *application of natural language processing (NLP)*.
+My long-term goal is to build a system that can deeply understand human language, reason about it, and solve problems in realistic settings.
+Toward this goal, I hope to work on extracting information from text and building personalized dialogue system.